I Write Sins Not Tragedies

 In the United Kingdom, the song was released on February 27, 2006, as a limited-edition single with a free sticker.
-Because the sticker was included with the CD single, the song was not eligible for the UK Singles Chart.
-Official Charts Company rules state that stickers are not allowed in single releases.
+Because the sticker was included with the CD single, the song was not eligible for the UK Singles Chart; Official Charts Company rules state that stickers are not allowed in single releases.
 Later, due to the popularity of the track and following further single releases of "Lying Is the Most Fun a Girl Can Have Without Taking Her Clothes Off" and "But It's Better If You Do" reaching the top 40, the single was re-released on October 30, 2006.
 Despite receiving significant radio airplay upon its re-release, the single reached only No. 25 on the UK Singles Chart.

-Many U.S. radio stations, in response to the language found in the song, wanted an edited version.
+Many US radio stations, in response to the language found in the song, wanted an edited version.
 The lyrics "The poor groom's bride is a whore" and "Haven't you people ever heard of closing a goddamn door?" were changed by replacing "whore" with a "shhh" sound and removing "god" in "goddamn".
 Some stations – generally modern rock stations – still play the original version.
+"I Write Sins Not Tragedies" was ranked No. 3 in Billboard's Best 2000s Video poll, and Variety ranked it as one of the best emo songs of all time in 2022.
 The song was covered by Fall Out Boy, fellow Decaydance band, for their live album, Live in Phoenix.
 Fall Out Boy commonly uses the song's chorus as a lead-in to "This Ain't a Scene, It's an Arms Race" in concert.

-"I Write Sins Not Tragedies" was ranked No. 3 in Billboards Best 2000s Video poll, and Variety ranked it as one of the best emo songs of all time in 2022.
+Composition

+Musically, the song has been described as pop-punk, emo alternative rock, baroque pop, and pop rock.